hampgoodwin/GoLuca/README.md

     - [ ] more elegant error response handling
 - [ ] implement golang-migrate or similar db migration strategy
 - [ ] Use https://mermade.github.io/openapi-gui/ to generate OAS and serve it
+- [ ] Optimize the get transactions call to use a single query; full join, order and then iterate to make transactions object
 - [ ] Add a stress testing system
 - [ ] Add fuzzing
 - [ ] Create a seeder for a basic dev environment of data